Bilateral Knee Replacement (Simultaneous)

 Total knee replacement of both knees.

-Often both the knees may be involved in which conservative management has failed.
-These patients may require bilateral knee replacement i.e replacement of both the knees.
+Often both the knees may be involved in which conservative management has failed.Ā

-The surgery may be performed in a single operation known as simultaneous bilateral knee replacement.
-Bilateral knee replacement may also be performed in a staged manner, usually, the second knee is replaced after an interval of 3 months or more.
+The surgery may be performed in a single operation known as Simultaneous Bilateral total knee replacement (SBTKR).
+Bilateral total knee replacement may also be performed in a staged manner, usually, the second knee is replaced after an interval of 3 months or more.

 The decision regarding staged or simultaneous surgery depends on a number of patient factors.
 If there are no limitations for simultaneous surgery, the pros and cons of the simultaneous procedure are discussed with the patient.